Refzlund/svelte-object/README.md

 - Custom `bind` utility function for components and `use:directive` for HTML-elements

 ## Requirements
-Understanding [Svelte Stores](https://svelte.dev/tutorial/writable-stores), how to make [custom stores](https://svelte.dev/tutorial/custom-stores) and how to [derive a store](https://svelte.dev/tutorial/derived-stores) will prove to be a important assets to maximizing the use of this library.
+Understanding [Svelte Stores](https://svelte.dev/tutorial/writable-stores), how to make [custom stores](https://svelte.dev/tutorial/custom-stores) and how to [derive a store](https://svelte.dev/tutorial/derived-stores) will prove to be important assets to maximizing the use of this library.

 ## Example use case
 Making use of [sveltekit-zero-api](https://github.com/refzlund/sveltekit-zero-api).
 In this example `GET` will fetch data if an `id` is provided.
-Because of svelte-store, the necessary key-value pairs will populate the relevant inputs.
+Because of svelte-object, the necessary key-value pairs will populate the relevant inputs.

 `Form` which uses svelte-object's Object component contains all relevant information to POST and PATCH data. `Form` will also call the `validate()` function on the svelte-object's Object-component store to validate the form inputs.
 ```html